richiehsiung/InstagramDMDeleterScript/README.md

     Firefox: Ctrl+Shift+K

-If you want to unsend all messages in the chat, scroll to the beginning, open console, paste the script, and press enter.
+If you want to unsend all messages in the chat, scroll to the beginning (there are scripts/add-ons to do this), open console, paste the script, and press enter.

 The script unsends ALL LOADED messages at the time the script is run.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------